Fante Confederacy: The rise of Fantyn as a regional power

-The Fante were the scene of regular conflicts throughout the 17th century, with the Brafo and the ruling council leading the member states to war against neighboring kingdoms, while also contending with internal civil strife.
-Around 1645, Acron (Gomoa) seceded from the Agona kingdom to the east, likely with Fante support, and by the 1680s had become functionally a vassal.
-Fante forces also fought a series of wars with Asebu to the west, gradually bringing the kingdom into their sphere of influence by the same decade.
+During the seventeenth century, the Fante were the scene of regular conflicts, with the Brafo and the ruling council leading the member states to war against neighboring kingdoms while also contending with internal civil strife.
+According to Robin Law, in 1645 Acron (Gomoa) seceded from the Agona kingdom to the east.
+According to Kea, movement outward from Mankessim began in the 1660s or 1670s, when leaders of the town's original quarters established new settlements along the coast.
+As they expanded, they established satellite communities such as Abura, Ekumfi, and Nkusukum.
+The dispersal was followed by military victories against earlier coastal groups such as Asebu and the Etsi, who oral traditions claim had already been present when the Fante arrived from the interior.
+By the 1680s, Gomoa was reduced to a vassal state.
+Fante forces continued to fight a series of wars with Asebu to the west, gradually bringing the kingdom into their sphere of influence by the same decade.